Happenings at First United Methodist Church

 Regarding the Future with Hope Mission Fund, we are able to keep 25% of the contributions for local community missions projects; the current balance is $3,553.43.
 We contributed over $18,000 to the Future with Hope Mission Fund, and you can still give toward this worthy endeavor.
 As in all donations, when giving by check, please put which mission you are contributing to in the memo line of the check.

-We presently support missionaries (and projects) Nolan and Rebecca Scott, Help and Hope, SHINE, Jack and Jill Christian Pre-School, ASELSI (our donations go toward the Milk Program of Father’s Heart Clinic which provides milk to severely malnourished babies), Code Blue, and a new mission this year, “Cru” which you will hear about at a later date.
+We presently support partnerships, Help and Hope, SHINE, Jack and Jill Christian Pre-School, ASELSI (our donations go toward the Milk Program of Father’s Heart Clinic which provides milk to severely malnourished babies), Code Blue, and a new mission this year, “Cru” which you will hear about at a later date.
 We also will continue helping the school children in Haiti through Mission for Haiti (MFH).
 We will have an envelope in the bulletin in coming months where you will be able to contribute to a mission close to your heart.
 More on this later too.

 If you have a mission that you specifically care about, please feel free to attend a Mission Team meeting.
 Our next meeting will be March 9th.
 We meet every other month in the Church office.
 We would love for you to join us.
 Or, just let one of the Mission Team members know of your interest.
 Your team consists of Patty Reeves, Susan Miller, Shaun Connors, Clyde and Mary Phillips, Jay Reed, Janet Page, Betty Miskelly, Christine Wilford, and Barbara Goranson.